Emilio Gómez (tennis)

-Emilio Gómez Estrada ([eˈmiljo ˈɣomes]; born 28 November 1991) is an Ecuadorian professional tennis player competing primarily on the ATP Challenger Tour.
-He is currently the No. 1 Ecuadorian tennis player.
-On 20 February 2023, he reached his highest ATP singles ranking of world No. 90 and his highest doubles ranking of world No. 254 was achieved on 14 September 2015.
+Emilio Gómez Estrada ([eˈmiljo ˈɣomes]; born 28 November 1991) is an Ecuadorian former professional tennis player who competed primarily on the ATP Challenger Tour.
+On 20 February 2023, he reached his highest ATP singles ranking of world No. 90 and a doubles ranking of world No. 254, achieved on 14 September 2015.

 Career

-2016-2018
+2016–2018

-He defeated Adam Hornby of Barbados during Davis Cup play on March 4, 2016, by a score of 6–0, 6–0, 6–0, making him the first player to win by such a scoreline at any tournament since 2011, and one of two players to accomplish the feat on that day (Jarkko Nieminen of Finland earned a triple bagel victory over Courtney John Lock of Zimbabwe at Davis Cup competition elsewhere).
+He defeated Adam Hornby of Barbados during Davis Cup play on 4 March 2016, by a score of 6–0, 6–0, 6–0, making him the first player to win by such a scoreline at any tournament since 2011, and one of two players to accomplish the feat on that day (Jarkko Nieminen of Finland earned a triple bagel victory over Courtney John Lock of Zimbabwe at Davis Cup competition elsewhere).

-2019-2021: First Challenger title, Top 200 & Grand Slam debuts
+2019–2021: First Challenger title, Top 200 & Grand Slam debuts

 He reached the top 200 on 29 April 2019 following his first title at the 2019 Tallahassee Tennis Challenger in Florida.

 Gómez made his Grand Slam main draw debut at the 2020 French Open as a qualifier where he was defeated by Lorenzo Sonego in the first round.

 2022: Australian Open debut, Two Challenger titles & four more finals, Top 100

-He made his 2022 Australian Open debut as a qualifier where he lost to 27th seed Marin Cilic.
+He made his 2022 Australian Open debut as a qualifier where he lost to 27th seed Marin Čilić.

 He reached his sixth Challenger final of the year in Gwangju, South Korea.
-As a result he reached the top 100 in the rankings at a new career-high of world No. 98 on 10 October 2022.
+As a result, he reached the top 100 in the rankings at a new career-high of world No. 98 on 10 October 2022.

-2023: First ATP quarterfinal
+2023: First ATP quarterfinal, top 90

-In Dallas he defeated Gabriel Diallo and fourth seed Miomir Kecmanovic to reach the quarterfinals.
+In Dallas he defeated Gabriel Diallo and fourth seed Miomir Kecmanović to reach the quarterfinals.
 Before the tournament he had won only three ATP matches.
-As a result he moved to a new career high of No. 94 on 13 February 2023.
+As a result, he moved to a new career high of No. 94 on 13 February 2023.

 In his next tournament in Delray Beach, he continued his good form winning his opening match against qualifier Wu Tung-lin.
+He reached the top 90 on 27 February 2023.

-Personal Info
+Personal life

 Emilio is the son of Grand Slam champion and former doubles world no. 1 Andrés Gómez.
-He is also cousin of former singles world no. 6 Nicolás Lapentti and Roberto Quiroz.
+He is also the cousin of former singles world no. 6 Nicolás Lapentti and Roberto Quiroz.